 As a native of Los Angeles, California, Courtney is proud to serve the community in which she was raised.
-Courtney resides in Manhattan Beach, California with her husband, toddler son and devoted dog.
+Courtney resides in Manhattan Beach, California with her husband, son and daughter, and devoted dog.

 After attending Marlborough High School, and graduating from UCLA’s Honors Program with a degree in Economics and English Literature, Courtney received her J.D. from Southwestern Law School.

 During law school, Courtney worked for the ACLU of Southern California on federal cases involving wrongful deportation, mental health and prison reform, and she clerked in the Office of the Los Angeles County Public Defender.
 Courtney also served as a judicial extern to the Honorable Terry Hatter, Jr., U.S. District Court for the Central District of California, and clerked for civil rights firm Hadsell, Stormer, Keeny, Richardson and Renick.